dkager3/SCRINT/README.md

 Screw's syntax is similar to Brainf\*\*k.
 You must have a tilda (~) at the end of your program and commenting is done with a semi-colon (;).
 For examples of Screw, you can check out the .scw files that I uploaded.

 ## Screw Features
-- Screw has a new feature known as "cell dump".
+- Screw has a feature known as "cell dump".
 This feature allows the user to output multiple adjacent cells by giving a lower bound and an upper bound.
 After that, each of the cells "dumped" are then wiped and reset to their default value (0).
 An example of cell dumping: **\*0^6** will output the contents of cells 0 through 6, then wipe the contents. **Note: Cell dumping only works for cells 0-9.**
-- Screw now has commenting.
+- Screw has commenting.
 This feature allows only for single-line commenting and is done by using a semi-colon (;)
+- Screw can add a given number to a cell.
+An example is: **A48** which adds 48 to the current cell.
+- Screw can subtract a given number from a cell.
+An example is **S2** which subtracts 2 from the current cell.

 ## Running Screw Code
 **NOTE: SCRINT was developed to be run on a bash terminal**